Written By Thomas McInerney, Ashley White, Ian Michael and Laura Glover

 Canadian airlines have already begun pivoting towards increased SAF use.
 Air Canada is investing $50 million in SAFs, and WestJet announced a three-month commitment to operating all flights from San Francisco to Calgary with SAF.
 In addition, they, along with most other airlines operating in Canada, are founding members of the Canadian Council for Sustainable Aviation Fuels (C-SAF) which is mobilizing stakeholders such as airlines, airports, refiners, OEMs, technology and feedstock providers and academia to work together with government to establish a roadmap and smart policy to create a SAF market in Canada.

 Despite these gains, globally there is less than 1 percent of jet fuel supply is SAF with effectively none of that in Canada, meaning production will have to increase exponentially to meet growing demand from airlines.
-In Canada, the construction of several biofuel facilities have been announced recently that, if fully allocated to SAF production, would have the capacity to produce up to 600 million liters of SAF by 2030 but that number still falls far short of projected domestic needs.
+In Canada, the construction of several biofuel facilities have been announced recently that, if fully allocated to SAF production, would have the capacity to produce up to 600 million litres of SAF by 2030 but that number still falls far short of projected domestic needs.
 Furthermore, some of the announced production facilities may never make it to completion and even if built, may find that there are insufficient incentives to allocate meaningful production capacity to SAF instead of to bio-diesel products.
 The need for new or converted production facilities with the assistance of incentives that can fairly compete with incentives available to foreign producers is large and growing.

 Federal Funding and Support in Canada